Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-These observations can be rationalised as follows: the slow rate simulation does not show the formation of nanocrystals.
-During the initiation of plastic deformation, many dislocation loops are formed, which causes a spike in dislocation density, as seen in Figure \ref{fig:Fig9a}.
-These loops do not form in the benchmark simulation due to the presence of highly disordered atoms that manifest as grain boundaries.
-Polycrystalline grains limit the volume in which the dislocations can form, resulting in the short dislocation lines observed in the benchmark simulation.
-With increased strain, the dislocations in the slow rate simulation are allowed to evolve and are not annihilated, as there are few grain boundaries.
+These observations can be rationalised as follows: the slower rate simulations do not show the formation of nanocrystals.
+During the initiation of plastic deformation, many dislocation lines are formed, which causes a spike in dislocation density, as seen in Figure \ref{fig:Fig9a}.
+These lines do not form in the benchmark simulation due to the presence of highly disordered atoms that manifest as grain boundaries.
+Nanocrystalline grains limit the volume in which the dislocations can form and propagate, resulting in the short dislocation lines observed in the benchmark simulation.
+With increased strain, the dislocations in the slower rate simulations are allowed to evolve and are not annihilated, as there are no grain boundaries.
 Instead, as shown in Figure \ref{fig:9}, they combine and form a large network of extended dislocations.
 The presence of grain boundaries does not permit this phenomenon to occur in the benchmark simulation, so short dislocations are observed.

 We may speculate about the reason why the slower strain rate simulation does not experience the same nanocrystal formation as the benchmark simulation.
-The kinetic increases less in the slow rate simulation, which could point to fewer atoms being able to accelerate within the lattice.
-As such, many atoms will retain their original structure, which is confirmed by Figure \ref{fig:Fig8i}.
-This increase in kinetic energy comes at a lower strain for the slow rate simulation, which results in a smaller increase in potential energy.
-Ultimately, this means that fewer atoms reach the disordered state in the slow rate simulation.
-It appears that, with increased strain, it is more energetically favourable for the atoms to recrystallise back into a single crystal structure rather than a polycrystalline one.
+It has been shown experimentally that the yield strength of iron increases as the strain rate increases \cite{LUO2017142} which can be explained by strain rate sensitivity \cite{Borodin_2018}, and this is in agreement with Figure \ref{fig:Fig8d}.
+As the benchmark simulation is subjected to a higher strain rate, there is less time for the atoms to rearrange in response to the stress.
+Overall, there is less disorder in the slower rate simulations evidenced by the lower excess potential energy at yield, and stable nanocrystalline structures are not formed for the slowe rate simulations \ref{fig:Fig8c}.
+This allows larger dislocation lines to form in the slower rate simulations when compared to the benchmark simulation, as shown in Figure \ref{fig:Fig9a}.
+It appears that, with increasing strain, it is more energetically favourable for the atoms to retain their single crystal structure in the slower rate simulations.